King gives Duke of Edinburgh title to brother Edward to honour Philip’s wish

 In keeping with the Letters Patent issued when King George VI gave Philip the title in 1947, Charles inherited the Edinburgh dukedom when Philip died – but he did not use it.

-On the death of the Queen six months ago, Charles acceded to the throne and the title merged with the crown and could be granted to someone to someone else.
+On the death of the Queen six months ago, Charles acceded to the throne and the title merged with the crown and could be granted to someone else.

 But despite agreeing to his father’s wishes in 1999, Charles was reported to be reluctant to hand the dukedom over to Edward when he became king.